optimagic-dev/optimagic/docs/source/index.rst

 - estimagic encourages name-based parameters handling.
 Parameters are specified as pandas DataFrames with any kind of single or MultiIndex.
 See :ref:`params`.
-- The complete history of parameters and function evaluations are saved in a database for maximum reproducibility. `How to use logging`_
+- The complete history of parameters and function evaluations are saved in a database for maximum reproducibility.
+See `How to use logging`_
 - The progress of the optimization is displayed in real time via an interactive dashboard.
 See :ref:`dashboard`.